Wings in the sand.

 His hand was on the door.
 She never screamed.
 Now she was worried.

-He opened it, pushed her inside, and took one last look at the sleeping Barrett before he closed it.
+He opened it, pushed her inside, and took one last look at the dozing Barrett before he closed it.

 Shelby’s room was nothing like Strawberries.
-The layout was the same, but the home was more fitting of a man, or a feral dog.
+The layout was the same, but this home was more fitting of a man, or a feral dog.

 He drew a small flame.
-She could see something moving in the corner of the room.
+She spotted something moving in the corner of the room.
 A naked body, covered in blood.
 It turned towards her and spoke with all the empty grandeur in the world.

 “I am Cassiel of Araboth, High messenger of the Heavenly Host, defender of the Empyrean.”